MavridisChristos/RiskSensitiveRL/README.md

-# ExponentialTDLearning
+# Risk-Sensitive Reinforcement Learning

-Exponential TD Learning: A risk-sensitive Reinforcement learning algorithm
+based on exponential of integral criteria associated with robust control.